4.2 A Powerful Threesome

 |Thinking hard (very hard) about ways to stack atoms (no longer as close as possible), we will find several more lattice types.
 There are 14 altogether, and it is good practice to give those lattices a name.

 |The ones in the figure above we call "hexagonal

 The distance between the lattice points we call lattice constant(s); 0.3 nm is a typical number for that.
 One number will do for a cube; two are needed for a hexagonal lattice.

-and one atom in the center of every face of the cube.
+one atom in the center of every face

 Kepler could not rigidly prove his theorem.
 The mathematicians weren't surprised.
 They thought of him as a physicist from which you couldn't expect even the simplest math, and set out to prove Kepler's theorem themselves.
 Piece of cake, it seemedbut they couldn't do it for more than 400 years.
 Kepler's theorem, the truth of which is obvious, proved to be a really tough nut to crack.